whotracksme/whotracks.me/blog/where_is_the_data_from.md

-**The data presented in this site** is collected by the Cliqz browser and extension for Firefox.
+**The data presented in this site** is collected by the Cliqz browser and extension for Firefox, and from the Ghostery extension for users who have enabled 'HumanWeb' data collection.
 We receive a message for each page loaded in the browser (except in private tabs), which describes the third-party requests required to load that page.
 We take the following steps to ensure that this data is anonymised: